Wizards vs. Hornets Player Props Betting Odds

 |3PM

-- The 21.5-point over/under set for Jordan Poole on Wednesday is 2.8 higher than his season scoring average.
+- His rebounding average of 3.0 is lower than his over/under on Friday (2.5).

-- Poole has collected three assists per game, 1.5 less than Wednesday's over/under (4.5).
+- Poole has dished out 3.0 assists per game, which is 0.5 less than Friday's over/under.

-- He has connected on 1.7 three-pointers per game, 0.8 fewer than his over/under on Wednesday.
+- Poole averages 1.7 made three-pointers, which is less than his over/under on Friday (2.5).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.